George Weissbort: Style

 After initial experiments in the styles of Paul Cézanne and Henri Matisse, Weissbort re-focused his energies towards the study of the "Old Masters", developing an enduring interest in the work of such artists as Johannes Vermeer, Jean-Baptiste-Siméon Chardin, Diego Velázquez, Jean-Baptiste-Camille Corot, Andrea Mantegna and Titian.
-The great body of Weissbort's work, which spans seven decades to date, constitutes a sustained exploration of figurative representation.
-Applying many of the techniques and expertise employed by the Old Masters, Weissbort's work is concerned with the visual interpretation and representation of the natural world through a persistent and intense examination of shapes, patterns, compositional relationships, tonal nuances and the qualities of lines and edges.
+The great body of Weissbort's work, which spans seven decades, constitutes a sustained exploration of figurative representation.
+Applying with expertise many of the techniques employed by the Old Masters, Weissbort's work is concerned with the visual interpretation and representation of the natural world through a persistent and intense examination of shapes, patterns, compositional relationships, tonal nuances and the qualities of lines and edges.
 Thus, rejecting the tenets of contemporary conceptual art, Weissbort's work revives an older concern with observational skills and technical mastery.
 "To paint in the spirit of Poussin, Chardin, Piero, Vermeer and Holbein in the 21st century", Anthony Rudolf writes, "is, for this painter, a radical project of artistic reclaimation and psychic renewal."

-There have been two retrospectives of Weissbort's work:
+There have been three retrospectives of Weissbort's work: